Chalarangelo/30-seconds-of-interviews/questions/hoisting-example.md

 #### Good to hear

-* Hoisting is Javascript’s default behavior of moving declarations to the top
+* Hoisting is JavaScript’s default behavior of moving declarations to the top
 * Mention of `strict` mode

 <!-- tags: (javascript) -->